top of page

 '...his dream must have seemed so close that he could hardly fail to grasp it.
 He did not know that it was already behind him...'

 For me, this observation beautifully captures the essence of Gatsby's downfall.
 He has, as Nick observes, been reaching for a 'dream'.
-Yet dreams are, by their nature, outlandish and ethereal.
+Yet dreams are, by their nature, fantastical.
 In Gatsby's case, the dream is a highly idealised version of his past.
 By investing all his energy in trying to re-create his mis-remembered past, Gatsby remains blind to the inconvenient truths of his present.
 In this way, he is doomed to fail.